 I’m fully bilingual in Spanish and English.
 Most of the time I’ll be choosing a language based on what I imagine the audience of each post will be.
 Hopefully this won’t become too crazy.
 Google Translate can be your friend if you’re curious.

-I work on this site with my favorite text editor (either Emacs or Sublime Text depending on my mood at the time).
-I write most of the content using a language called MarkDown, which tells the computer how to typeset what I wrote.
+I work on this site a more or less regular text editor.
+I write most of the content directly using a language called Markdown, which tells the computer how to typeset what I wrote.
 MarkDown is so simple that you can read and understand it at a glance.
 Posts written in Markdoen are plain text documents I can keep safe using the same source control tools programmers use to work with source code.

 Once I am satisfied with a post, I send the modified content to one of my personal servers, where a system called Hugo converts the text into a hopefully pretty web page that you can read in your browser.
 This setup allows me to publish content with ease, so I guess my only excuse for not writing more is not having the time.